Blog

 People on an open-top bus tour in a city with historic buildings and a view of a large dome in the background.

-This group might be students, retirees, or anyone maximizing a modest budget.
-They’re often flexible with dates and destinations but expect honesty and cleanliness.
+This group includes students, retirees and anyone working with a modest budget.
+They're often flexible on dates and destinations but strict on honesty and cleanliness.

 • Basic but well-maintained facilities

-• Strong value for money – breakfast, Wi-Fi, laundry
+• Clear value for money – breakfast, Wi-Fi, laundry included where possible

-• Easy-to-navigate websites, reliable reviews and realistic photos
+• Easy-to-navigate websites with reliable reviews and realistic photos

 What hotels can do: